 Who should NOT take this medication?

-- is allergic to lacosamide or to any of the ingredients of the medication
+- are allergic to lacosamide or any ingredients of the medication

-- has or has had second- or third-degree AV block (types of heart rhythm disorder)
+- have or have had second- or third-degree AV block (types of heart rhythm disorder)

 What side effects are possible with this medication?